 What if I told you, that the fastest way for you to start making more money is by making money the least essential part of what you do and why you do it?

 The common denominator when it comes to successful businesses and individuals alike, is their capacity to give to others.
-How much one gives is associated to how much one receives.
+How much you give is correlated to how much you receive.

 That does not mean that by giving away all of your money, you will automatically double the amount in your bank account.
 That is a delusion.

 What’s real, is that all of us are given what we are appraised at.
-In the most simplest of terminology: when we agree to go to work to build someone else’s asset(s) for 40 hours a week, the salary that we agree to do that work for, is the appraisal that is placed on the role that we fill.
+In the most simplest of terminology: when you agree to go to work to build someone else’s asset(s) for 40 hours a week; the salary that you agree to do that work for, is the appraisal that is placed on the role that you are filling.

 How do you Value Yourself?

 Each one of us has an evaluation, or how much we could potentially contribute.
-It is our responsibility to operate in a value equals money mindset as opposed to a time equals money mindset.
-The difference is in how we allow others to appraise us.
+It is your responsibility to operate in a value equals money mindset as opposed to a time equals money mindset.
+The difference is in how you allow someone else to appraise you.

 Money is not real.
 Money is a vehicle that allows us to be productive and contributory citizens.
-We have to come to the realization that money has no sustained value in our lives.
-Before and after we become cogs in a corporate machine we are souls.
-This means that our true value is not in what we can do but rather in who we are.
+You must come to the realization that money has no sustained intrinsic value.
+Before and after you become a cog in a corporate machine, you are a soul.
+This means that your true value is not in what you can do but rather in who you are.

 We add value when we live out our passions.
 If you want to lead a successful life, you cannot compromise on your passions.